jtaylor98/AStar-Alg-Visualization/README.md

 # AStar-Algorithm-Visualization
-This is a simple implementation of the A-Star search algorithm illustrated on a coordinate grid
+This is a simple implementation of the A* search algorithm illustrated on a coordinate grid

 ## Instructions
 - The first click by the user's mouse will draw the starting point